Government & Corporate Transparency

 The Centre for Free Expression works to promote greater government and corporate transparency through public education and advocacy for better right to know laws and practices.

-Environment and Climate Change Canada has been named today as the 2019 recipient of the Code of Silence Award for Outstanding Achievement in Government Secrecy in the federal category.
+The Ottawa Police Service has been named as the recipient of the 2020 Code of Silence Award for Outstanding Achievement in Government Secrecy in the law enforcement category.

 - next ›